teamfacet/facet-blog/content/posts/why-i-turned-down-my-y-combinator-interview.md

 - I have less managerial overhead (no board meetings or investor reports)
 - I can grow at a comfortable pace

 So I decided to go back to the first company I ever started and see if I could turn it around.
 I've been back at the helm of Facet for 3 months now.
 My goal is to build a profitable small pie business that I can one day sell for a $50M.
 I'm going to be sharing the intimate details of our journey, including our goals, plans, strategies, revenue and profit numbers.
-If you want to watch us bootstrap Facet, subscribe to the blog.
+If you want to watch us bootstrap Facet, you can subscribe to the blog at the bottom of this post.

 ## tl;dr You don't need venture capital